-For some implant models and MRI field strengths, bandaging with an MRI kit is required, or the implant magnet or magnet cassette needs to be surgically removed.
+For some implant models and MRI field strengths, bandaging with a Cochlear Osia MRI kit is required, or the implant magnet or magnet cassette needs to be surgically removed.
 Refer to the table below for information on each Osia implant model.